Teresa of the Andes

 Her canonization process opened on 23 April 1976 under Pope Paul VI and she became titled as a Servant of God.
 The confirmation of her life of heroic virtue on 22 March 1986 allowed for her to be titled as Venerable.
-Solar was beatified on 3 April 1987 in Chile after a miracle attributed to her from her native land cleared her for beatification while another miracle coming from Chile led Pope John Paul II to canonize her as a saint on 21 March 1993 in Saint Peter's Square.
+Solar was beatified on 3 April 1987 in Chile after a miracle attributed to her from her native land cleared her for beatification while another miracle coming from Chile led Pope John Paul II to canonize her as a saint on 21 March 1993 in Saint Peter's Basilica.

 Life

 Juana Enriqueta Josefina de los Sagrados Corazones Fernández Solar was born in 1900 in Santiago in Chile to the upper class Miguel Fernández and Lucia Solar as the fourth of six children; three males and two females not including herself.
 Her brothers were Luis and Miguel and Ignacio and her sisters were Lucía and Rebeca (d.
 31 December 1942).
 Rebeca became a Discalced Carmelite nun at the same convent as Juana as "Teresa of the Divine Heart".
 Her mother was Lucía Solar de Fernández, her father was Miguel Fernández Jara and her maternal grandfather was Eulogio Solar.
 Her baptism was celebrated in the parish church of Santa Ana.

 Fernández Solar received her education in a college managed by French nuns from the Sacred Heart order, and she remained there from 1907 until 1918.
 In 1914, she decided to consecrate herself to the Lord and become a Discalced Carmelite.
 On 8 December 1915, she made a vow to remain chaste and she renewed it on a regular basis.
 Fernández Solar was pious in character, but could also be stubborn and vain; she also lost her temper on some occasions.
 On one particular occasion, her sister Rebeca grew so fed up with Juana that she hit her while the red-faced Juana grabbed her with anger but stopped and kissed her cheek.
 Rebeca was confused and unsure but chased her off and said: "Get out of here!
 You have given me the kiss of Judas!"
 Juana was hospitalized in 1913 for acute appendicitis.
 In her childhood, she also liked singing and dancing and played croquet and tennis.
 She was an able swimmer and could play the piano and harmonium.
 In 1916, she made a retreat for the Spiritual Exercises.